 What About Caravans?

 Any residency, be it a caravan or permanent home, could be considered for the STC scheme.
-You will, however, need to provide an address and prove of ownership of the caravan or mobile home to be eligible.
+You will, however, need to provide an address and proof of ownership of the caravan or mobile home to be eligible.
 The application can be made from any of the zones demarcated under the STC zoning system.

 When Does the STC Scheme End?

 The STC scheme is set to come to be wound down by the year 2030 as per the Small-scale Renewable Energy Scheme timelines.
-This why the deeming periods are calculated with reference to the number of years between now and 2030 with the number of certificates being created reducing every year as demonstrated in the Melbourne example below.
+This is why the deeming periods are calculated with reference to the number of years between now and 2030 with the number of certificates being created reducing every year as demonstrated in the Melbourne example below.